 It’s a fact of life that when you visit Napa, you’re going to buy bottles of wine there.
 You might as well plan ahead and buy some wine travel bags if you’re planning on transporting them home as I was.
 There’s nothing sadder than buying many bottles of wine and then realizing you have no safe way to get them home.
 Going along with that, you’ll definitely want to invest in a wine rack when you get back to store all your lovely new bottles!

-Cheap Flights to San Francisco: I’d recommend checking out Momondo.
-They scan tons of different travel discount sites and let you filter by cheapest, best, and shortest.
+Cheap Flights to San Francisco: I’d recommend looking up eDreams.net.
+They scan tons of different travel discount sites and feature special flight deals.

 California Car Rentals: As far as rental cars go, you can’t go wrong with CarRentals.com .
 They pull from a number of different car companies, and definitely provide good deals.
 If you’re looking for a luxury rental (imagine cruising through California in a plush convertible, wind whipping through your hair), try Sixt –they provide some legit deals on premium and luxury rentals!